 Mr Marcus email@example.com

 The GCSE and A Level Media Studies courses develop students’ understanding of key media concepts (the ‘theoretical network’).
 These include media language, media representations, media industries and media audiences.
 Students learn how to apply this knowledge to a wide range of texts such as magazine and newspaper texts, print and moving image advertisements, film posters, music videos, radio texts, online texts, video game texts and television programmes.
 The subject provides students with the opportunity to develop analytical skills, as well as making judgements and arguments based on evidence.
-Students develop creative skills in making their own print texts (GCSE and A Level) and online texts (A Level).
+In addition, students develop creative skills in making their own print texts (GCSE and A Level) and online texts (A Level).
 Media Studies students develop an understanding of the world in which they live, while appreciating how meaning is constructed by the media in our culture/society.